Lucas-Palomo/go-discord-logger/README.md

   - Panic
     - Followed by a call to panic
 - [x] Supports a custom level
-- [x] Error support with stack trace
+- [x] Logging with extra content besides subject and error
 - [x] Logging with a customized output format

 ## Requirements